 The Translational Ophthalmic Pathology as well as The Experimental Microscopy and Imaging Facilities interact with the Department of Anatomical Pathology of the Singapore General Hospital and the Advanced Bio-imaging Core.
 They provide SERI researchers with access to a variety of advanced imaging equipment, as well as specialized services that help keep them abreast with advancing technology in this area.

-The Ocular Proteomics Laboratory is a core platform in SERI and provides expertise and instrumentation in cutting-edge proteomics and metabolomics research.
+The Proteomics Laboratory is a core platform in SERI and provides expertise and instrumentation in cutting-edge proteomics and metabolomics research.
 Established in 2004, the Ocular Proteomics Laboratory focuses on the application of proteomics to clinical samples from the eye to find new biomarkers and understand the disease.
 Additionally, we collaborate with other research groups within SERI and SNEC.
 We offer a broad range of proteomics/metabolomics and biological mass spectrometry (MS) services, including protein identification, quantitative proteomics (iTRAQ, high resolution – MRM, SWATH, etc.), characterisation of post-translational modifications (PTMs), MS-based non-targeted and targeted metabolomics and drug analysis.
 Recently, we have been asked to participate in the Human Proteome Organisation (HUPO) Eye Proteome project, which aims to establish a human eye proteome database.

 AB SCIEX TripleTOF 5600 Mass Spectrometer